 Question 2

 Describe the cache consistency problem in distributed file systems.
 (05 Marks)

+Cache consistency problem occurs whenever, client receives requested information from a server.
+Recently accessed such information are stored in cache.
+If client repeatedly access those files, it handle in locally using cached information.
+Therefore, with time local copy is changed comparing master copy which is handled by server.
+Therefor the issue is occurred and it is identified as the cache-consistency problem.

 Answer the following in relation to the google file system

 Describe the purpose of the operation log which is maintained by master server of the GFS (04 Marks)

+The operation log is used to record users actions within system such as changing files,

 What is the purpose of the chunk server?
 (04 Marks)

+As using Linux file system and creating chunks of 64MB

 Discuss the problems associated with the file shared architecture.
 (05 Marks)

 What is the difference between a thick-client client-server system and a thin-client client-server system?
 Discuss one advantage and a disadvantage of both by referring to appropriate example.
 (06 marks)

+In a client server architecture, if the most amount of processing related to connection is done by client and Server is only handing client’s data storing responsibilities, the client can be identified as Thick client.
+However, with thin client, most of processing are done by Server side and client is only making requests and getting responces.

 What is meant by mobile code architecture?
 Explain with suitable examples.
 (06 marks)